 You have no items in your shopping cart.

 I work from home on mornings when I don’t have a meeting.
 As soon as the kids board the bus, I slather on a mask and sit down at the computer.
 In my experience, masks don’t deliver miracles, but they always deliver some degree of amelioration.
 My enlarged pores are clean, my hyperpigmentation is lightened, and my 52-year-old skin is smooth and radiant.
-So when TIA offered a chance to review the Biao Beauty Rejuvenation Mask ($43 in the TIA shop), I jumped at the opportunity to add to my mask collection.
+So when TIA offered a chance to review the Biao Beauty Rejuvenation Mask ($43), I jumped at the opportunity to add to my mask collection.

 The Biao Beauty Rejuvenating Mask had me even before it was opened.
 The box is made of “100% post-consumer content with an embedded mix of Alyssum, Catchfly, Siberian Wallflower, Black-Eyed Susan, and Baby Blue Eyes.”
 The textured, creamy beige box is imprinted with faint pink flowers under dusty rose and taupe fonts.
 It promises beauty and gentleness.